MRLs for ketoprofen in animal products (ruminants, pigs, horses)

 What is changing?

-Under Regulation 2023/2194, the EU set an MRL for ketoprofen in poultry tissues (see MRLs for ketoprofen in poultry).
+Previously, under Regulation 2023/2194, the EU set an MRL for ketoprofen in poultry tissues (see MRLs for ketoprofen in poultry).
+For beef, pork and horse, the use of ketoprofen was allowed with “no MRL required” (Regulation 37/2010, Annex, Table 1).

-The European Commission now proposes to set the following MRLs for ketoprofen that apply to the tissues of all ruminants (including cows, sheep, and goats), pigs, and horses:
+The European Commission has now set the following MRLs for ketoprofen that apply to the tissues of all ruminants (including cows, sheep, and goats), pigs, and horses:

 For pigs, the MRL on fat relates to “skin and fat in natural proportions”.